 Despite all my “success” in the traditional sense of the word, I still felt like there was something missing.
 So, simultaneously to my traditional “work,” I took on another full-time job – my own personal and spiritual development work.
 And let me tell you, that is the real work.
 I have spent the last decade uncovering limiting beliefs, writing new stories, reframing past experiences, becoming aware of my unique strengths and finding clarity on my life’s purpose.
 Then, about three years ago, I began working with energy, meditation and stepping into deeper spiritual practices.
 This journey, to me, has been learning how to deeply love, honor and accept myself and others as we all journey through this school of life.
 My true work has been the practice of committing over and over again to be the best version of myself in service of the highest good.

 After countless self-help books, healing sessions and traveling to every corner of the globe in search of my purpose, I finally had the realization that my purpose wasn’t a job or any other societal label.
-My true purpose is to be the light and spread love into the world.
+My true purpose is to Be the Light and spread love into the world.
 I have spent every day since setting the same intention every morning: may my thoughts, words, energy and actions today be in greatest service of my highest potential and the highest potential of the world.
-And wouldn’t you know it – my decade long search for that elusive career calling started to reveal itself.
+And wouldn’t you know it – my decade long search for that elusive “purpose” started to reveal itself.